DavidCibin/Emoji-Slot-Machine/README.md

 The game in this case starts with 50 points.

 The main purpose of the game is to get more points and here is the trick part, now it’s all about luck.
 Because you will only get more points, if after each spin, you get a combination of emojis.
 These combinations are displayed below on a “payout” screenshot.
-So, if you don’t get any of those combos you will lose 5 points after each spin.
+So, if you don’t get any of those combos you will lose 5 points on each spin.

 The game will be over when it reaches 0 point.